 Supporting Black Students' Success at USF

-This year, 13 students will take their place as the first Black Scholars at USF, and they will reside with nearly two dozen other freshmen and sophomores in USF's first Black Living Learning Community.
+In 2018, 13 students took their place as the first Black Scholars at USF, residing with nearly two dozen other freshmen and sophomores in USF's first Black Living Learning Community.

 USF's mission calls us to identify ways to alleviate the marginalization and isolation experienced by black students and ensure their academic and co-curricular success.
 The Black Achievement Success and Engagement Program aims to do just that by building a more accessible, inclusive, and empowering campus for our black students.